 5. Visit the Cabo Blanco Nature Reserve

-It is all about adventure at the Cabo Blanco Nature Reserve.
-Only a handful of visitors is allowed per day to enter the park, so make sure to make a reservation prior to your trip.
+It is all about the adventure at the Cabo Blanco Nature Reserve.
+Only a handful of visitors is allowed per day to enter the park, so make sure to make a reservation before your trip.

 The Cabo Blanco Nature Reserve is actually Costa Rica’s first (therefore oldest) protected area.
-It is brimming with different species of birds and plays a particularly important role in housing seabirds that frolic in the area.
+It is brimming with different species of birds and plays a significant role in housing seabirds that frolic in the area.

-About 3000 acres of land and 4000 acres of waters serve as a huge natural playground not only to the resident wildlife but also to the visiting individuals.
+About 3000 acres of land and 4000 acres of waters serve as a huge natural playground to the resident wildlife and the visiting individuals.

 6. Go on a yoga retreat

 Choose from dozens upon dozens of surf and yoga centers that have multiplied over the years in Santa Teresa.
 Go on a yoga retreat with them and experience one of the most relaxing vacations you will ever take.

 Lucero Surf Retreats is one of the leading surf and yoga package providers in Santa Teresa, Costa Rica.
 They believe that both disciplines share the same core needs: focus, clarity, and strength.

 The experiences at Lucero Surf Retreats are not only limited to practicing individuals but also to newbies in the field.